slarmoo/.github/profile/css/fonts/fonts.md

 ## Font families

-There are four major families of fonts: `Serif`, `san-serif`, `fixed`, and `symbol`.
+There are four major families of fonts: `Serif`, `sans-serif`, `fixed`, and `symbol`.
 A serif is a small stroke attached to the ends of a character's major strokes.
-Serif fonts have the extra strokes, san-serif fonts do not.
+Serif fonts have the extra strokes; sans-serif fonts do not.
 Fixed fonts characters all are the same size.
-This is useful for lining up text when doing things like coding or display tabular data.
+This is useful for lining up text when doing things like coding or displaying tabular data.
 Symbol fonts represent non-language characters such as arrows or emojis.

 ## Importing fonts